 Resolving the issue of conflicting patient IDs will be required if we want to be able to truly make individuals owners of their health data.
 If there are multiple patient records under different IDs for a single patient (the current norm in the industry), it will remain a major challenge to consolidate those records into a streamlined view.
 Until there are universal patient IDs, there will continue to be challenges in delivering a single view of a patient.

-We’re looking forward to even more great discussions on these topics in 2019 as we continue helping health care users gain access to their benefits data and use health information in new ways to improve access to quality care and give people more confidence as they navigate their options.
+We’re looking forward to even more great discussions on innovation and interoperability in 2019 as we continue helping health care users gain access to their benefits data and use health information in new ways to improve access to quality care and give people more confidence as they navigate their options.